snthibaud/esovalue/README.md

 # ESO-value
 Receiving stock options from your company?
 Wondering what they are worth?
 ESO-value calculates the value of Employee Stock Options based on the Hull-White model[1][2].
+This library is used in the [ESO valuation app](https://eso.stephanethibaud.xyz/).

 ## Installation
 Run `pip install esovalue`